 Kerry seems to be stoned out of his goddamn mind and mumbles some stuff about wanting to get revenge on Kabuki for blinding their dad.

 Match 3: The Great Kabuki (w/ Gary Hart) vs. Jesse Relampago Leon

 Kabuki does some nunchuck shit before the match begins to intimidate Leon and then blows mist on his own hands as the bell rings.

 Kabuki does kicks and karate chops and a weird armpit submission hold that Goodson takes time to warn kids watching not to try it at home, “unless they have training.”

-Leon makes a comeback and hits some head scissors before Kabuki goes back to the armpit submission thing.
+Leon makes a comeback and hits some head scissors and actually gets a couple near falls before Kabuki goes back to the armpit submission thing.
 After awhile Kabuki picks up the win after doing a ropewalk on the middle rope and then doing a fist drop into Leon’s heart.

 After the match Kabuki takes a swing at the ref and then proceeds to beat down Leon some more.
 A bunch of geeks come out to attempt to make the save, but Kabuki wrecks house on them too.
 This brings out Kerry Von Erich.
 He dances in the ring and Kabuki bails.
 Kerry tries to go after him, but he gets held back.
 The fans chant “We want Kabuki!”
 Not tonight fans…not tonight.

 This was a fine wrestling match.
 Kabuki had a great gimmick and a unique in-ring style and Leon was doing old school lucha libre shit like head scissors takedowns.
 The post match angle was pretty decent to and will clearly lead to a match between Kabuki and one or more of the Von Erich boys down the line. [**]